Trees have always been synonymous with longevity, quiet strength and serenity. When placed in a dynamic urban context, they inspire calm and rest.

 Due to the spread of the emerald ash borer, federal regulations now forbid putting tree branches more than 2.5 cm in diameter in refuse or in green bins for yard trimmings.
 Because this is an exceptional situation, the Town is providing a special pick-up service from April 1 to September 30.

-Residents wishing to dispose of branches more than 2.5 cm but less than 12 cm in diameter and less than 75 cm long can place them in bundles on the property next to the sidewalk with the cut ends facing the street.
+Residents wishing to dispose of branches less than 20 cm in diameter and less than 2 m long are asked to request a special branch pick-up.
+Branches are to be placed in bundles on the property next to the sidewalk with the cut ends facing the street.

 To request a special pick-up of your branches, call 514-734-4123 before noon on Wednesday for pick-up on Thursday.
 Only requests received before noon on Wednesday will be handled the next day.
 Requests received after the deadline will be handled on Thursday of the following week.
 You can also write to firstname.lastname@example.org.